atinm/clover-online-orders/readme.txt

 7. An other example of menu

 == Changelog ==
+= 1.2.2 =
+* Ability to rearrange modifiers & modifiers group
+* Ability to change modifiers names
 = 1.2.1 =
 * Prevent customer from ordering outside of business hours and days
-* Added Category's image
+* Option to add image to any category
-* Added changing order for categories
+* Ability to rearrange categories
 * Added multiple images for item
 * Improved order later
 * Improved manually sync